 The Atwater Village we know today was once a poppy field and originally part of Rancho San Rafael, “which covered much of what is now Glendale and northeastern Los Angeles.”
 In 1868, W.C.B.
 Richardson purchased a portion of the rancho and named it Rancho Santa Eulalia.
-The land eventually ended up in the family of Harriet Atwater Paramore, “for whom the neighborhood was originally named as ‘Atwater Park’. ” Some say, “The subdivision that stretched from the Southern Pacific tracks to the Los Angeles River was eventually named Atwater Tract for its proximity to the river – ‘at-water’.
+The land eventually ended up in the family of Harriet Atwater Paramore, “for whom the neighborhood was originally named ‘Atwater Park.'”
+Some say, “The subdivision that stretched from the Southern Pacific tracks to the Los Angeles River was eventually named Atwater Tract for its proximity to the river – ‘at-water.’
 The area would later be known as “Atwater” with the word ‘Village’ added in 1986.”

-The original real estate ads attracted residents to the area by highlighting its proximity to Downtown and its “fine soil on a high mesa with an ever changing vista of beautiful mountains.”
+The original real estate ads attracted residents to the area by highlighting its proximity to Downtown and its “fine soil on a high mesa with an ever-changing vista of beautiful mountains.”

-Atwater Village is a pedestrian friendly neighborhood with a walk score of 82.
-It has its own “post office, library, first-rate public and private schools, numerous religious institutions and even an equestrian district” which means most errands can be done on foot.
+Atwater Village is a pedestrian-friendly neighborhood with a walk score of 82.
+It has its own “post office, library, first-rate public and private schools, numerous religious institutions, and even an equestrian district,” which means most errands can be done on foot.

 Whether you’re getting ready for a hike or getting dressed up for date night, Atwater Village offers a variety of places to go and things to do.

-If you’re the outdoorsy type the Los Angeles River flows alongside Atwater Village offering residents “one smooth, unbroken expanse of car-free bike riding through southern Los Angeles county.”
+If you’re the outdoorsy type, the Los Angeles River flows alongside Atwater Village, offering residents “one smooth, unbroken expanse of car-free bike riding through southern Los Angeles county.”
 Hiking trails are abundant at nearby Griffith Park, one of the largest municipal parks with urban wilderness areas in the United States.

-For morning coffee grab a cup at Proof Bakery and treat yourself to one of their pastries.
-Stuff your self silly at lunch with one of the best Middle Eastern sandwiches in town from Dune.
-For dinner you must try Tam O’Shanter (one of the oldest restaurants in the city) and order a hearty plate of prime cut beef, potatoes and Yorkshire pudding.
-Or pop on over to All’Acqua, a Pan-Italian restaurant serving wood-fired pizzas and house-made pastas and salads.
+For morning coffee, grab a cup at Proof Bakery and treat yourself to one of their pastries.
+Stuff yourself silly at lunch with one of the best Middle Eastern sandwiches in town from Dune.
+For dinner, you must try Tam O’Shanter (one of the oldest restaurants in the city) and order a hearty plate of prime-cut beef, potatoes, and Yorkshire pudding.
+Or go to All’Acqua, a Pan-Italian restaurant serving wood-fired pizzas and house-made pasta and salads.
 They also happen to have one of the best happy hours in town.
-On Sundays you can pick up some fresh flowers and stock the fridge with fresh produce purchased at the farmers’ market.
+On Sundays, you can pick up some fresh flowers and stock the fridge with fresh produce purchased at the farmers’ market.